chrisburnell/chrisburnell.com/src/pages/indieweb.md

     <dd>Typically posted only on this website.</dd>
 </dl>

 I still need to do some work to change my syndication model from <abbr title="Publish Elsewhere, Syndicate on Own Site">PESOS</abbr> to <abbr title="Publish on Own Site, Syndicate Elsewhere">POSSE</abbr>.
-At the moment, because my Micropub endpoint doesn’t have the ability to modify an existing post, I first post to *Twitter* and/or *Mastodon* and grab the permalinks from the responses which are then pumped into the front matter as syndication targets of the post when it gets posted to *GitHub*.
+At the moment, because my Micropub endpoint doesn’t have the ability to modify an existing post, I first post to *Bluesky*/*Mastodon* and grab the permalinks from the responses which are then pumped into the front matter as syndication targets of the post when it gets posted to *GitHub*.

 ## Tools Used